bsweets/CustomRobots/guidebook.md

 # Add new Test Step using Step config
 ## Goal
-The goal of this section is to familarize you with options available when you encounter client-side JavaScript error.
+The goal of this section is to familiarize you with options available when you encounter client-side JavaScript error.

 # Add all the test created so far and schedule it
 ## Goal
+1.